OpenAstronomy/openastronomy.github.io/_projects/2019/ctlearn/rootinput.md

 ---
-name: Optimization
+name: ROOT input
+desc: Enable input of data in ROOT format from current-generation imaging atmospheric Cherenkov telescopes
 # add a short one line description of your project
-desc: Implement a framework for model optimization
 requirements:
 # Student requirements:
  - Python